-Proof That No Two Pregnancies Are The Same
+Proof That No Two Pregnancies Are The Same 1 of 11

 The second time around I charted, so I had a pretty good idea as to when I ovulated.
 Lo and behold, seven days after conception, my boobs starting tingling.
 Like all the time.
 I still had four days before I could take a pregnancy test, but I just knew that I was knocked up.
 With my first pregnancy, I had no symptoms at all, besides a missed period, to alarm me to take a test.

 With my first pregnancy I didn't have much nausea at all, and I only threw up once.
 This time the nausea hit hard around five weeks.
 I spent most of my spring break curled up on the couch while my mom looked after my daughter.
 Thankfully, the Unisom trick worked well enough to help me make it through my teacher workday—barely.
 I had it way easier the first time around!